Rebecca De Mornay: Career

 By the time she was 16, De Mornay had an agent who was selling her songs to German rock & roll musicians, and she had written the theme song for a kung fu movie called Goodbye Bruce Lee: His Last Game of Death (1975).
 In 1980, De Mornay returned to the United States and enrolled at the Lee Strasberg Institute to study acting.
 She made her film debut with a small part in Francis Ford Coppola's 1981 film One from the Heart, which starred her real-life partner at the time, Harry Dean Stanton.
 Her star-making role came two years later in Risky Business (1983), as a call girl who seduces a high-school student played by Tom Cruise.
 In 1985, she played the title role in The Slugger's Wife opposite Michael O'Keefe, and co-starred in The Trip to Bountiful and Runaway Train, both of which were nominated for several Academy Awards.
 That same year, she appeared with Starship's Mickey Thomas in the music video for the song "Sara".
 The song reached No. 1 on the Billboard Hot 100 chart on March 15, 1986.

 She also appeared in Roger Vadim's provocative 1988 remake of And God Created Woman, and as the wife of Kurt Russell's character in Ron Howard's Backdraft (1991).
-In 1990, she enacted the role of a USAF Captain pilot in HBO's successful Cold War film By the Dawn's Early Light.
+In 1990, she enacted the role of a USAF Captain pilot in HBO's successful Cold War film By Dawn's Early Light.
 One of De Mornay's most commercially successful films was the thriller The Hand That Rocks the Cradle, released in 1992.
 She starred as a defense lawyer in Sidney Lumet's murder drama Guilty as Sin (1993) with Don Johnson.
 Then she appeared in the 1995 drama film Never Talk to Strangers opposite Antonio Banderas, for which she was also the executive producer.

 In 2003, she guest-starred as primary antagonist in the first two episodes of season 2 of Boomtown.
 In 2004, she guest-starred as attorney Hannah Rose for the last few episodes of The Practice and the following year, had a brief role alongside Owen Wilson and Vince Vaughn in Wedding Crashers.
 De Mornay also starred in the 2007 drama American Venus.

 In June 2007, she appeared in the HBO series John from Cincinnati with a starring role as matriarch of a troubled Imperial Beach, California, surfing family and the grandmother/guardian of a teen surfer on the brink of greatness.
 She appeared in Darren Lynn Bousman's Mother's Day (2010).

 In 2012, De Mornay played the role of Finch's mom in the movie American Reunion where she portrayed an attractive older woman and a love interest of Stifler.
 From 2015 to 2019, she appeared in Jessica Jones as Trish Walker's abusive mother.